The Small Business Owner’s Guide to Recurring Payment Processing

 Through a payment processing provider, you input their payment information (debit card/credit card) and set up the prearranged payment schedule.
 You have complete control, both during and after setup.
 You can set an expiration date, pause one month (or more), change the amount, or do custom one-offs.

 As for how payments are taken, this can happen in two ways:

 Fixed recurring payment options are best suited for situations where the payment amount is the same every time.
 Say a gym membership is $25 per week.
 The amount would be set at this fixed price each week.

 Variable recurring payments, as the name suggests, are variable.
 This would be most suitable in cases where the amount is subject to usage, so the bill changes each month.
 Utility companies and telco providers will typically use variable recurring payments.

-How Do Recurring Payments Work?
+How Does Recurring Payment Processing Work?

 The first step to processing recurring payments is to find a merchant account or payment service provider.
 Both solutions help you accept electronic payments, which is how your recurring payments will be processed.
 While you have these two options, one is much easier than the other.

 Payment service providers are one-stop shops for payment processing.
 They handle all aspects of electronic payments.
 That means processing, as well as securing and depositing funds into your merchant bank account.

 Your merchant account, comparatively, is essentially just a bank account.
 To go this route, you would need to find a solution for security and processing on top of the merchant account.
 For this reason, working with a payment processor directly is the most convenient option.

 Once you have your payment processing solution, it’s just about navigating the software and setting up steps.